 Networking plays a huge role in growing a business; it’s how you meet potential clients, investors, mentors, and collaborators.
-But let’s be honest, networking doesn’t always go smoothly.
-Many entrepreneurs join events or online groups expecting instant results, only to feel like they wasted time.
-In this article, you will learn the five networking mistakes entrepreneurs make when creating relationships.
+But let’s be honest, networking mistakes entrepreneurs make happen more than expected.

 1. Turning Networking Into a Sales Pitch